TwoKeyEconomy (2KEY) Price Tops $0.0379

-TwoKeyEconomy (CURRENCY:2KEY) traded 1.9% lower against the U.S. dollar during the one day period ending at 0:00 AM ET on May 29th.
-One TwoKeyEconomy coin can currently be purchased for $0.0379 or 0.00000361 BTC on major exchanges.
-Over the last week, TwoKeyEconomy has traded down 30.8% against the U.S. dollar.
-TwoKeyEconomy has a market capitalization of $985,717.16 and approximately $325,453.00 worth of TwoKeyEconomy was traded on exchanges in the last day.
+TwoKeyEconomy (CURRENCY:2KEY) traded down 1.9% against the U.S. dollar during the 1-day period ending at 20:00 PM ET on May 30th.
+One TwoKeyEconomy coin can currently be bought for $0.0379 or 0.00000361 BTC on popular cryptocurrency exchanges.
+TwoKeyEconomy has a total market cap of $985,717.16 and approximately $325,453.00 worth of TwoKeyEconomy was traded on exchanges in the last 24 hours.
+In the last seven days, TwoKeyEconomy has traded 30.8% lower against the U.S. dollar.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.